About Us

 Ranked a Tier One research institution by the Carnegie Classification and designated a Hispanic- and Minority-Serving Institution, UNT is the flagship institution of the UNT System and is located in Denton.
 Boasting 250 degree programs and a thriving community of nearly 47,000 students, UNT serves the North Texas region and helps drive the state’s economy through innovative research, educational excellence focused on career readiness, and a spirit of entrepreneurship.
 Together, with its branch campus in Frisco, UNT students earned more than 12,000 degrees last year.

-UNT Health Science Center in Fort Worth is one university, built on values, defining and producing the healthcare providers of the future.
-UNTHSC is one of the nation’s premier graduate academic medical centers, with more than 2,400 students and six schools that specialize in patient-centered education, research and health care.
-UNTHSC is the top producer of primary care physicians in Texas and is a leader in DNA and aging/Alzheimer’s Disease research.
+UNT Health Fort Worth is one university, built on values, defining and producing the healthcare providers of the future.
+UNT Health Fort Worth is one of the nation’s premier graduate academic medical centers, with more than 2,400 students and six schools that specialize in patient-centered education, research and health care.
+UNT Health Fort Worth is the top producer of primary care physicians in Texas and is a leader in DNA and aging/Alzheimer’s Disease research.

 By The Numbers